potassco/clorm/docs/clorm/embedding.rst

 object or a list of ``Clingo.Symbol`` objects.
 It is the responsibility of the programmer to perform any necessary data type conversions.

-For convenience Clingo does *some* provide some exceptions to this basic procedure.
+For convenience Clingo does provide *some* exceptions to this basic procedure.
 These exceptions are to do with the output values where Clingo is able to make some assumptions.
 In particular: